Yutman/react-projects/README.md

 ### React Router vs. React Router DOM: the Difference
 #### react-router is the core package containing standard components and functionalities to implement routing in React applications.
 #### react-router-dom is a specialized package that you can use only in web-browser-based application development.
-It exports react-router as a dependency and has additional DOM (document object model) bindings such as <BrowserRouter> and <Link>.
+It exports react-router as a dependency and has additional DOM (document object model) bindings such as BrowserRouter and Link.

 ### When to Use Which
 ####  react-router-dom when working on a web app, because it contains all the necessary common components and features essential for routing in a web application.